Mission and Goals

 Mission

-Harvard University formally recognized the South Asia Initiative as an academic institute in 2013, signaling the university’s longstanding commitment to the region and the beginning of an exciting new era for South Asian studies at Harvard.
-The Mittal Institute now serves as the premier center on regional studies, cross-disciplinary research, and innovative programming, pertaining to South Asia.
+Harvard University formally recognized the South Asia Institute, which later became the Mittal Institute, as an academic institute in 2013, signaling the university’s longstanding commitment to the region and the beginning of an exciting new era for South Asian studies at Harvard.
+The Mittal Institute now serves as the premier center on regional studies, cross-disciplinary research, and innovative programming pertaining to South Asia.

 Goals

-• Support Harvard students with grants for language study, research, and internships in-region.
+- Support Harvard students’ engagement with South Asia through grants for student organizations and for language study, research, and internships in-region.

-• Bring knowledge from South Asia to Harvard by supporting faculty with grants for research.
+- Build intellectual bridges between Harvard and South Asia by supporting faculty and scholars with grants and fellowships for research.

-• Build a community of stakeholders committed to building scholarship on South Asia at Harvard and in-region.
+- Build a community of stakeholders committed to building scholarships on South Asia at Harvard and in the region.

 Countries we work with: